Follow these Steps to Dominate Your Market

 Smart, sharp, and evolving competitive advantages have contributed to their success, and may very well have saved the company from an early demise (remember Blockbuster?).

-There’s a lot you can learn from Netflix about the importance of competitive advantages.
+There’s a lot you can learn from Netflix and the importance of competitive advantages.

 What Netflix Has Done Right, and What You Can Do Right Too